How Long Does It Take To Get Pregnant? A Tryer’s Guide

 “There are a lot of moving parts to become pregnant.
 When I think about it in detail, I wonder how there are so many of us.”

 The most pressing questions for anyone trying to conceive concern time.
 Couples count the seconds, minutes, and hours.
-They wonder, how long does it take to get pregnant?
-But how long it takes to conceive is something of a loaded question with a wide-ranging answer.
+They wonder, how long does it take to get pregnant when actively trying?
+But how long conception takes is something of a loaded question with a wide-ranging answer.
 It could take anywhere between 72 hours to a year.
 Maybe longer.
 But one thing that’s certain is, much like a pot of boiling water, conception seems to be most strained under a watchful eye.

 “There are a lot of moving parts to become pregnant,” says Tanmoy Mukherjee, M.D., associate director of the Mount Sinai Division of Reproductive Endocrinology.
 “When I think about it in detail, I wonder how there are so many of us.”